DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: Introduction

-Several studies have employed machine learning (ML) techniques to reconstruct dark matter density and velocity fields, demonstrating significant potential for advancing the field.
-A UNet-based neural network was used to reconstruct peculiar velocity fields from redshift-space distributions of dark matter halos, achieving high accuracy at multiple scales\citep{2021ApJ...913....2W,2023arXiv230104586W,2023JCAP...06..062Q, 2024SCPMA..6719513W, 2024arXiv241111280X}.
+Several studies have employed machine learning (ML) techniques to reconstruct dark matter density or velocity fields, demonstrating significant potential for advancing the field \citep{2021ApJ...913....2W,2023arXiv230104586W,2023MNRAS.523.6272C,2023JCAP...06..062Q, 2024SCPMA..6719513W, 2024arXiv241111280X}.
 However, these approaches face notable limitations.
 First, these approaches often operate within idealized simulation environments, with limitations such as fixed box volumes, periodic boundary conditions, and the exclusion of observational systematics like geometric selection and flux-limited effects.
-Second, reconstruction based on the halo distributions compared to the galaxies requires additional bias modeling to bridge the gap between galaxy and dark matter.
+Second, reconstruction based on the halo distributions compared to the galaxies requires additional bias modeling to bridge the gap between the galaxies and dark matter.
 Addressing these limitations is essential for extending the ML-based reconstruction to real-world cosmological observations.